rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 document requirement.

-A *resource model provider* is an external service accesible via the HTTP GET method that returns data conforming to the RunDeck resource model document formats: [resource-v13(5) XML](resource-v13.html) or [resource-v13(5) YAML](resource-yaml-v13.html).
+A *resource model provider* is an external service accessible via the HTTP GET method that returns data conforming to the RunDeck resource model document formats: [resource-v13(5) XML](resource-v13.html) or [resource-v13(5) YAML](resource-yaml-v13.html).